LabTranslationalArchitectomics/riboWaltz/README.md

   The result is a data frame containing for all the read lengths of each sample the percentage of reads in the whole dataset and the percentage of reads aligning on the start codon (if any).
 The data frame also reports the distance of the P-site from the two extremities of the reads before and after the correction step.
 An additional column contains the name of the sample.

   For every read length of each sample a plot of the ribosome occupancy profile for the 5' and the 3’ extremity around the start codon is produced.
-The optimal offsets (dotted black line) as well as the inferred offsets before (dashed vertical lines) after the correction (continuous vertical lines) are reported.
+The optimal offsets (dotted black line) as well as the inferred offsets before (dashed vertical lines) and after the correction (continuous vertical lines) are reported.
 The regions used for their computation (depending on the *flanking* option) are shaded.
 Here two examples for reads of 28 and 31 nucleotides:

 <p align="center">
 <img src="https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/meta_psite_length28.png" width="750" />
 <img src="https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/meta_psite_length31.png" width="750" />
 </p>

   The initial dataset must be updated with new information resulting from the identification of the P-site offset.
-The function `psite_info` to attaches to the exsisting data frames the localization of the P-site along the transcript and its position with respect to the start and stop codons.
+The function `psite_info` attaches to the exsisting data frames the localization of the P-site along the transcript and its position with respect to the start and stop codons.
 The associated region of the transcript (5' UTR, CDS, 3' UTR) and, optionally, the sequence of the triplet covered by the P-site are also added for facilitating further analyses.

     reads_psite_list <- psite_info(reads_list, psite_offset)